Welcome to Shortlands Farm.

 Druidston Haven beach is a 15 minute walk away, follow the bridleway from Shortlands Farm then wind your way down to the beach.
 At low tide a large sandy expanse stretches out to provide lots of space with rockpools and caves to explore.
 Druidston is a well-kept secret and remains peaceful and relatively quiet even during the summer months when some busier beaches are full to bursting.

 The Pembrokeshire Coast Path can be joined at the end of the bridleway for spectacular walks up and down the coast.
 The local coastal bus, the Puffin Shuttle, stops at Druidston Haven for those who want to explore further afield.

-The nearest food shop is two miles away at Broad Haven, while a weekly farmers market (Fridays) and a choice of supermarkets is available at Haverfordwest, six miles to the east.
+The nearest food shops are Nolton Cross Farm Shop up the road, and a Londis in Broad Haven, while a weekly farmers market (Fridays) and a choice of supermarkets is available at Haverfordwest, six miles to the east.

 Nearby there are many beautiful unspoilt beaches and activities to choose from, including surfing, coasteering, horse riding, wildlife spotting, fishing, boat trips, walking, swimming and many more… Cliff-top wild flowers are at their best in Spring, while seal pups are a late summer attraction.

 So, whether you visit to walk the coast path, to swim or surf, to fish or for bird watching, or simply to do nothing and relax, Shortlands Farm is a retreat to escape to at any time of year.

 Shortlands Farm tries to limit its impact on the environment so encourages recycling and sensible use of resources.
 Please join us in preserving this beautiful and unspoilt part of the world.